apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Deployment
 - Is a layer above Replicaset, So that it manages replicaset + pod
+- Benefits:
-- In rolling updates (versions) it is useful because it has 0 downtime
+  - Rolling Updates: In rolling updates (versions) it is useful because it has 0 downtime.
+It is maximum cahnges 25% of pods at a version update.
+  - Rollback Changes: Rolling back is also really easy
+  - Pause/Resume Changes: You can also pause deploying a version. and start it at a certain time, so everything is ready for resume changes

 ```